|Distance||81 miles (130 km)|

 InOui's TGV service from Paris to Reims is fast and efficient and isn't too expensive by global standards.
 However, saving money may well be possible, whenever travelers make the journey.
 Firstly, be sure to book early, as this tends to bring far cheaper fares.
 Under the Prem scheme, tickets booked three months in advance come with a 40% discount, which is worth bearing mind.
 And check for seasonal promotions, too.
 Using the Omio engine to compare various dates in a target time period makes sense, as discounts can appear unpredictably, and they are easy to miss.
 Concessions are also available for disabled travelers, while younger travelers may qualify for the Avantage Jeune card - which slashes 30% off many French journeys.
 Again, it's well worth investigating.

-Some of the Paris train stations to Reims you can start your journey from include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Similarly, some of the arrival train stations in Reims include Gare de Reims, Reims and Reims Maison-Blanche.
+There are a few train stations in Paris to start your journey from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Reims you have a few train station options to choose from for your arrival including Gare de Reims, Reims and Reims Maison-Blanche.

-When traveling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Gare de Reims.
+Omio customers traveling this route depart most frequently from Paris Gare de Lyon and arrive in Gare de Reims.

 Here are some other resources that might have the information you need